Wang-Ruihui/A-live-homogeneous-database-of-solar-active-regions/README.md

 # Usage
 First of all, you should download MDI and HMI synoptic magnetograms (**mdi.synoptic_Mr_96m and hmi.Synoptic_Mr_720s**) from [Joint Science Operations Center (JSOC)](http://jsoc.stanford.edu/).
 The radial magnetograms are used in our code but line-of-sight (LOS) magnetograms can also be processed.

 The AR detection modules are in script **ARdetection.py** and they are adaptive intensity threshold segmentation, morphological closing operation and opening operation, region growing, small regions removal and unipolar regions removal.
 They can be used by function **ARdetection(img_input, Kernel1, Kernel2, Thresh, Kernel3, Size, Kernel4)**.
-The meaning and values of function parameters are as follow:
+The meaning and value of function parameters are as follow:

     img_input: the synoptic magnetogram input;
     # closing operation kernel in module2